ulfschneider/ulf.website/content/posts/accessibility/2020-08-27-indicate-focus.md

 }
 {% endhighlight %}

 Then, I´m styling the outline for any element that can gain focus.
 Depending on the website, it might sometimes be that the outline will partially be hidden by other site elements.
-To overcome that, I´m giving the focused element a <code>position</code> and a <code>z-index</code>.
+To overcome that in some cases, I´m giving the focused element a <code>position</code> and a <code>z-index</code>.

 {% highlight css %}
 *:focus {